 - Zipper is somewhat hard to use

-The RTIC is a soft-shell cooler, but both its sturdy coated exterior and inner lining are resistant to tears and punctures.
-It also has a heavy-duty waterproof zipper that helps with cold retention and keeps water out, while also preventing leaks.
+The RTIC is a soft-sided cooler, although both its coated exterior and inner lining are resistant to tears and punctures.
+It also has a heavy-duty waterproof zipper that helps with cold retention and keeps water out.
 Although the zipper provides an effective waterproof seal, we found it somewhat stiff and difficult to unzip, even after multiple uses.
 However, RTIC does include lubricant that makes the zipper somewhat easier to operate.

-With 1.5 inches of closed-cell foam insulation, the Soft Pack is well designed to keep items cold for a long weekend.
-In our testing, it took four days for ice to completely melt inside the Soft Pack and reach an internal temperature of 40 degrees Fahrenheit, while it took 5 days to reach 50 degrees.
+With up to 1.5 inches of closed-cell foam insulation, the Ultra-Tough Soft Cooler is well designed to keep items cold for a long weekend.
+In our testing, it took four days for ice to completely melt.
+Our test cooler reached an internal temperature of 40 degrees Fahrenheit at four days and 50 degrees at five days.

-Unlike other soft shell coolers we reviewed, the Soft Pack floats, making it perfect for water use.
-With its buoyancy, rugged durability, and cold retention, the RTIC Soft Pack is a portable option that can handle all your outdoor needs — on or off the water.
+Unlike some other soft-sided coolers we reviewed, the Ultra-Tough floats, making it a great choice for water use.
+With its buoyancy, rugged durability, and cold retention, the RTIC is a portable option that can handle all your outdoor needs – on or off the water.

 Pros